Mikhailiuk-Dmitriy/django-books/README.md

 # django-books
-Test task for IT Academy Boot camp
+Test task for IT Academy Bootcamp

 A web application to create an online books catalog